-Best Wrinkle Proof Jackets and Outer Layers
+The Best Wrinkle Free Travel Clothes: Jackets and Outer Layers

 If you actually have to go to a conference or an important meeting straight from the plane, you need to upgrade to a quality travel blazer.
 I’m a big fan of Bluffworks because they make travel clothing that doesn’t look like travel clothing.
 Seriously, I wear Bluffworks gear to meetings in Manhattan all the time.

 The best part about a great travel blazer is that it streamlines your packing list.
 For instance, the Bluffworks Gramercy Travel Blazer features 10 pockets—some with zippers.
 You can keep your wallet, passport, phone, headphones, and even a snack on you without bringing a cumbersome second carry on bag.
-Faster check-in and departure means more time to spruce up in the airport bathroom.
-Just bring your travel blazer on the flight (but don’t wear it), and toss it on when you land.
-Congratulations, you’re a business traveler with style.

 Forget about stressing over wrinkles appearing in your blazer.
 ‘Cause wrinkles happen.
 Even if you wear your blazer on the plane as recommended.